tigerfarm/arduino/Altair101/README.md

 --------------------------------------------------------------------------------
 #### Reference links

+[Front panel programs](https://altairclone.com/downloads/front_panel/) such as Pong and Kill the Bit.

 David Hansel wrote an [Altair 8800 simulator](https://www.hackster.io/david-hansel/arduino-altair-8800-simulator-3594a6).
 It is the code people use when using an Arduino Due to build an Altair 8800 clone/simulator computer.